 These kits require quite a bit of vigilance and student-teacher interaction in order for all students to have success.
 They can be checked out only with EOC staff approval.

-• GetWET Water Education**: The GetWET Observatory, located on CSU property along Spring Creek is a groundwater well field, allows students to study the interaction between the creek and the groundwater. **These can only be borrowed by teachers trained to use the GetWet backpacks.
-(6th through 12th grades)
+- GetWET Water Education**: Explore surface and groundwater outdoors and check for quality and quantity at the GetWET Observatory, located on CSU property along Spring Creek! **These can only be borrowed by teachers trained to use the GetWET backpacks.
+(9th through 12th grades)

 Who can check out the STEM Kits?

 The loan application forms require you to confirm your email address before it will be sent to the EOC – so once you click submit, check your email (including the junk folder)!
-You should also get a copy of the form for your records via email, if you don’t please contact Courtney.
+You should also get a copy of the form for your records via email, if you don’t, please contact Jordan Conley (jordan.conley@colostate.edu).

 Does checking out a STEM Kit have a cost?